IntelLabs/EquiTriton/README.md

 Citation
 --------
-If you find this repo useful, please consider citing the corresponding paper:
+If you find this repo useful, please consider citing the respective papers.

+For the original EquiTriton implementation, please use/read the following citation:

 ```bibtex
 @inproceedings{lee2024scaling,